highcharts/highcharts/docs/getting-started/frequently-asked-questions.md

 1. First of all, consider using the [Boost module](https://www.highcharts.com/blog/tutorials/highcharts-high-performance-boost-module/).
 2. Otherwise, for line plots, it is recommended that you disable point markers, as these will add a performance overhead.
 See [https://highcharts.com/demo/line-time-series](https://highcharts.com/demo/line-time-series).
 3. Disabling shadows increases performance, as three shadow elements are created for each shape that includes a shadow.
-4. For large column series, it is recommended that you disable the initial animation, [plotOptions.column.animation](https://api.highcharts.com/highcharts#plotOptions.column.animation)

 * * *